eashworth/Robot-Navigator-Ruby/README.md

 ● the next line then always contains the driving instructions (at least one)

-● the first line holds the room dimensions (X Y), separated by a single space (all coordinates will be presented in this format)

-● the second line holds the hoover position

-● subsequent lines contain the zero or more positions of patches of dirt (one per line)

-### Output
+### Outputs

-The program output is printed to [AMEND TO SPECIFY: the standard output (STDOUT) of the terminal (or equivalent in the browser, console.log()]
+The program output is printed to the standard output (STDOUT) of the terminal.

 ● The first line of the program output displays the X and Y coordinates marking the position of the hoover after processing all commands.